 - You were trespassing in the area where the accident occurred

 - You weren’t paying attention or were distracted by conversation or technology, such as using a smartphone.

 - You didn’t see a warning or danger signs.

 Each state treats slip and fall accidents differently.
 In Florida, consider the state’s statute of limitations deadline for filing a slip and fall lawsuit and the “shared fault” rule.
 The latter refers to your right to recover compensation despite sharing some of the blame for the accident.

 Statute of Limitations

 Anyone injured in a slip and fall accident in Florida has two years to file a lawsuit.
-This deadline also applies to property damages in that accident, such as a busted computer, broken phone, smashed jewelry, etc.
+This deadline also applies to property damages in that accident, such as a busted computer, broken phone, or smashed jewelry.